Oaxaca en la historia y en el mito: The roots of Mexican Muralism

 Arturo García Bustos, as a child, living in El Centro of Mexico City, observed these patriotic murals being painted.
 Later he studied mural painting from the original muralists such as Diego Rivera who were being funded as part of this nationalist art and Frida Kahlo (with Los Fridos).
 He collaborated with Kahlo on murals on a daily basis in the mid-1940s.
-The mural Oaxaca en la historia y el mito springs from the roots of muralism and nationalism that José Vasconcelos planted some 50 years before García Bustos painted this mural.
+The mural Oaxaca en la historia y el mito springs from the roots of muralism and nationalism that José Vasconcelos planted some 50 years before García Bustos painted his mural in Oaxaca.

-Vasconcelos, a man with deep connections to the past, lived in Coyoacán, a colonial neighbourhood of Mexico City in the home that Hernán Cortés is said to have built for his interpteter-mistress Marina, sometimes referred to as, La Malinche, 500 years ago.
+Vasconcelos, a man with deep connections to the past, lived in Coyoacán, a colonial neighbourhood of Mexico City in the home that Hernán Cortés is said to have built for his interpreter-mistress.
+How we call this woman shows how we view her.
+At birth she seems to have been called Malintzin or some version of that.
+It appears that when she became enslaved to Cortés she was renamed Doña Marina.
+Over the years, she has often been called, La Malinche, which has a connotation that she was a traitor, which she was not.

+Back to the home referred to above and reputed to have been built by Hernán Cortés for Malintzin and where José Vasconcelos Calderón lived.
 García Bustos, always the champion of Mexican history and antiquity, purchased the home in the early 1960s and lived there for half a century, painting with his wife, the artist, Rina Lazo.
+He also maintained a home in San Filipe de Aqua, a suburb of Oaxaca and visited from time to time as his family still does.